iliakan/javascript-book/en/01-basics/02-first-steps/06-operators-and-constructs/02-comparison-operators-ifelse.md

 But even a strict comparison fails with `NaN`, use  `isNaN()` function to check it.
 [/smart]

 Why does it behave like that?
 The short answer is: "because that's written in the standard".
-A longer one is "Javascript was created in 10 days.
+A longer one is "JavaScript was created in 10 days.
 What you'd await?".